kartikp-illinois/OceanComm/Assignment.md

 - Provide a high level summary of the resources required by your implementation (number of memory loads/stores, multiplies, additions, etc.)
 - Provide a Python test bench for testing your solution.
 Designs that fail to pass their own test benches will not be considered.
 The test bench may use third-party libraries (e.g. NumPy)

-## Exercise Submission
-Submit your design source along with a `README.md` or script that describes the compile steps.
-Provide a link to a zip file download from Google Drive or similar.
-Your submission will be compiled and tested for correctness.
-Please ensure that your solution is submitted within 48 hours of receipt.

-## Next Steps
-The subsequent step of the interview process will allow you to give a short presentation on your solution with follow-up questions and discussion regarding your implementation.